lmiguelgato/ParentPlanner/README.md

 - Stores event data locally using TinyDB.
 - Avoids duplicate entries by checking existing events.
 - Provides easy querying for free events.
+- The bot interface provides easy and convenient access to the latest events in the area.

 ## Sources